Splunk-App-and-TA-development/Splunk_TA_common-viz/README.md

 ```

 #### **Tokens**
-Tokens are generated each time you click a node.
+Tokens are generated each time you click a node.<br>
 This can be useful if you want to populate another panel on the dashboard with a custom search, or link to a new dashboard with the tokens carying across.

 - **Node:** This is the unique node name (e.g. the server name).
 Default value: `$nd_node_token$`
 - **Value:** This is the value/tooltip as it was defined in the search results.
 Default value: `$nd_value_token$`